15 Subtle Signs You're Eating Too Much Junk Food

-You’re Tired and Foggy
+You're tired and foggy.

 Eating processed foods with loads of simple sugar—which includes, of course, straight-up sugar but also white flour and "natural sweeteners" like fruit juice—quickly spikes your blood sugar.
-Your insulin levels follow in order to transfer glucose—your body's main fuel source—into your cells.
+Your insulin levels follow to transfer glucose—your body's main fuel source—into your cells.
 But what comes up quickly comes down, leaving you feeling tired and mentally pooped.

-Whole foods like fruits, veggies, and whole grains, however, contain fiber; lean meats, dairy, nuts, and legumes contain fats and protein.
+Whole foods like fruits, veggies, and whole grains, however, contain fiber.
+And lean meats, dairy, nuts, and legumes contain fats and protein.
 Fiber, healthy fats, and protein, in turn, help slow down the absorption of glucose, helping you to maintain more stable energy all day long.
 "Eating the right amounts of the right nutrients at the right times throughout the day can fuel your brain and help with concentration and focus," says Armul.

 And while filling up frozen pizza and donuts can make you feel guilty, piling your plate with leafy greens and quinoa feeds a positive emotional cycle around food.
 "People tend to eat better when they feel better," says Armul.